Disclaimer: Psilocybin is a potentially illegal substance and we do not encourage you to use mushrooms if it is not lawful to do so in your area.

 In Austria, the use of psilocybin mushrooms is decriminalized, but you may be required to attend therapy if you’re found with them.
 You can also grow your own mushrooms, as long as they’re for aesthetic purposes and you don’t ingest them…

-Canada places restrictions on psilocybin mushrooms, but you can legally purchase mushroom spores.
+Canada places restrictions on psilocybin mushrooms, but you can legally purchase mushroom spores, and even magic mushroom microdoses (more info here).
 We would advise against growing magic mushrooms for ingestion, as this could be interpreted as manufacture of a prohibited substance under Canadian law.

 The cultivation of magic mushrooms has been decriminalized in the Czech Republic, as long as you are only growing a “small” amount.
 Possession of “large” amounts is still illegal (but it’s hard to know what these quantities are).